-Very often everything moves very quickly if testicular cancer is suspected or diagnosed - you may have surgery to remove your testicle only a day or two after first going to hospital, sometimes before you get the results of your tests.
+Very often everything moves quickly if testicular cancer is suspected or diagnosed.
+You may have surgery to remove your testicle soon after first going to hospital, sometimes before you get the results of your tests.
 It can be hard to take in what is happening and you may need some time afterwards to recover from the shock.

-If you need to talk to someone, call our Cancer Nurseline to talk to a cancer nurse or to be put in contact with a Survivor Support volunteer who has had testicular cancer.
+If you need to talk to someone, call our Support Line or go to a Daffodil Centre to talk to one of our cancer nurses.
+The nurses can also put you in contact with a Survivor Support volunteer who has had testicular cancer.